sindresorhus/eslint-plugin-unicorn/docs/rules/no-useless-spread.md

 	- `Promise.{all,allSettled,any,race}(…)`
 	- `Object.fromEntries(…)`

-- `for…of` loop can iterate over any iterable object not just array, it's unnecessary to convert iterable to an array.
+- `for…of` loop can iterate over any iterable object not just array, so it's unnecessary to convert the iterable to an array.

-- `yield*` can delegate another iterable, it's unnecessary to convert iterable to an array.
+- `yield*` can delegate to another iterable, so it's unnecessary to convert the iterable to an array.

 This rule is fixable.